The importance of testing velocity (not speed) in growth

 The official definition of velocity from physics is “the rate at which an object changes its position”.
 Unlike velocity, speed has no direction, and it simply describes how fast an object moves regardless of direction.

 This is where many teams fall foul of delivering outputs over outcomes.
 Speed focuses on work/activities/things done, without any considering for value delivered (to the organisation, or to the customer).
-Velocity measures both the quantity of work done and it’s quality through ensuring alignment in a particular direction (typically Traffic, Leads, MQLs etc).
+Velocity measures both the quantity of work done and its quality through ensuring alignment in a particular direction (typically Traffic, Leads, MQLs etc).

 As growth marketers, we want to be focused on testing velocity.
 You can consider this as speed aligned with a specific business outcome or goal.